iifl-logo

 Risks and Concerns:

-To address these challenges, the newly constituted Board is actively devising a resolution plan for the Company, which, upon implementation, is expected to enable the Company to resume bidding activities, secure new projects, and recommence business operations as before.
-However, this period of business realignment is anticipated to last several months, during which the company will contend with considerable uncertainties.
-Nevertheless, the Company remains confident in its ability to navigate this transitional phase successfully.
+The newly constituted Board is actively addressing these challenges through the development of a comprehensive resolution plan.
+The successful implementation of this plan is anticipated to enable the Company to resume bidding activities, secure new projects, and recommence its business operations.
+However, the ongoing business realignment is expected to span several months, during which the Company will face considerable uncertainties.
+The Company remains optimistic about its ability to successfully navigate this transitional phase.

 Risk Management:

-The Company has implemented an integrated Enterprise Risk Management (ERM) framework to systematically identify, assess, mitigate, and report risks.
-Oversight of this framework is provided by the Risk Management Committee, the Audit Committee, and the Board of Directors, who periodically review critical business risks and corresponding mitigation strategies.
-The key enterprise-level risks confronting the company, along with the measures being undertaken to address them, are outlined below:
+The Company has established an integrated Enterprise Risk Management (ERM) framework to systematically identify, assess, mitigate, and report potential risks.
+The Management is periodically reviewing critical business risks and the corresponding mitigation strategies.
+The key enterprise-level risks confronting the Company and the measures being implemented to address them are detailed below:

 Liquidity Risk: